SanjeevKV/DeepCanonicalCorrelationAnalysis/Readme.txt

 The code is written by Weiran Wang, one author of the paper "On deep multi-view representation learning (wang2015deep)".
 The code is tested on the synthetic noisy MNIST dataset (described in 'wang2015deep').

-Sometimes, it might report 'Nan', and please consider to use large minibatch.
+Sometimes, the eigen-decomposition in tensorflow is not numerically stable, and it might report 'Nan' -- Please consider to use large minibatch.

 If you use the code, please consider to cite the following two papers.